 I read that in its golden times a marionette puppet performance would sometimes last a whole night!
 Now a days the longest shows run for about an hour and forty five minutes.

 Traditional Myanmar puppet shows have 28 main characters, ranging from gods, animals, monsters, and royals.
+They represent the 28 “rupas” of physical forms mentioned in the Buddha’s teachings.
 They are carved from wood, polished before being sanded and painted with various natural areas.
 Then they are dressed very intricate shiny costumes with rings and some other accessories.
 Each puppet is usually made from 17 to 19 pieces of wood and moved by 11 strings (the most complicated can be up to 16 ones).
 Head and shoulders are controlled by 5 strings whereas the arms and legs are controlled by the rest of 6 ones.
 (4)

 Here are some of the 28 puppets used.
 These were created by Mandalay Marionettes Theater Troupe.

 Yes… it is correct.
 Out of the official 28 characters only two are women!
 I won’t say more…

 You can see the rest of the characters HERE.